blazewebart/ethereum-metamask-jquery-php-web3/README.md

 Also data.php file for your database save user account data, check comments inside the data.php file

-All cheking access on backend php side could be possigle with libraries as Kessac and others
+All cheking access on backend php side could be possible with libraries as Kessac and others

 It is simple integration for the start using metamask from https://docs.metamask.io/guide/